Overview

 Under the previous regime, an individual (such as a director, secretary or PSC) could only apply to suppress their URA from public view if it was shown on the register as their service address.
 However, the first tranche of the Act’s reforms loosened this restriction, so that from 27 January 2025, individuals could also apply to protect their URA where it had historically been used as a registered office address.

-The circumstances in which an application to protect a URA can be made will increase again once the draft Protection and Disclosure of Personal Information (Amendment) Regulations 2025 (the 2025 Regulations) come into force – expected from 21 July 2025.
-Under the 2025 Regulations, any individual will be able to apply to suppress their URA from historical documents in most instances where it appears on the public register.
+The circumstances in which an application to protect a URA can be made increased again on 21 July 2025, when the Protection and Disclosure of Personal Information (Amendment) Regulations 2025 (the 2025 Regulations) came into force.
+Under the 2025 Regulations, any individual is able to apply to suppress their URA from historical documents in most instances where it appears on the public register.

-There will be some exceptions to this, however.
-An individual will not be able to protect an address that a company is required to keep on the register, such as a live registered office address, unless that address also appears on the register as their own current address (e.g. a director’s service address).
-In that case, the individual will have to provide a replacement service address in the application to be included on the register.
-It will also not be possible to protect an address where it forms part of a company name.
+There are some exceptions to this, however.
+An individual is not able to protect an address that a company is required to keep on the register, such as a live registered office address, unless that address also appears on the register as their own current address (e.g. a director’s service address).
+In that case, the individual must provide a replacement service address in the application to be included on the register.
+It is also not possible to protect an address where it forms part of a company name.

 Where an individual’s URA is also the registered office address of a dissolved company, the individual will need to wait six months following the company’s dissolution before applying to suppress the URA.